ProjectEvergreen/greenwood/www/pages/plugins/resource.md

     return Promise.resolve({ body });
   }

-  // test if this plugin should manipulate any files prior to any final optmizations happening
+  // test if this plugin should manipulate any files prior to any final optimizations happening
   // ex: add a "banner" to all .js files with a timestamp of the build, or minifying files
   // return true | false
   async shouldOptimize(url, body) {